A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Conclusion

 \section{Conclusion}

 We extended two eigenvector assertions of the classical Perron-Frobenius theorem to sequences as well as continua of row-stochastic matrices that satisfy the mild assumption of strong aperiodicity.
-In the process, we established approximate reciprocity as an equivalent characterization of Class $\pstar$, a special but broad class of stochastic chains that subsumes a few important sub-classes such as cut-balanced (reciprocal) chains, doubly stochastic chains, and uniformly strongly connected chains~\cite{touri2012product}.
-We then discussed a few applications of our main results to problems in distributed learning, averaging with strongly quasi-non-expansive maps, etc.
+In the process, we established approximate reciprocity as an equivalent characterization of Class $\pstar$, a special but broad class of stochastic chains that subsumes a few important sub-classes such as cut-balanced (instantaneously reciprocal) chains, doubly stochastic chains, and uniformly strongly connected chains~\cite{touri2013product}.
+We then discussed a few applications of our main results to problems in distributed learning, distributed averaging, opinion dynamics, etc.

-In future, we would like to examine whether it is possible to weaken the assumption of strong aperiodicity while retaining the essence of our main results.
-We would also like to extend our results to dependent random chains, as such chains are pivotal to the study of real-worlds networks subjected to random phenomena such as communication link failures.
-As yet another future direction, it would be interesting to attempt an extension of our results to sequences of non-negative matrices that are not necessarily row-stochastic.
-Such an extension would result in a complete generalization of the eigenvector assertions of the Perron-Frobenius theorem to the case of time-varying matrices.
+{Exploring the connections between Theorems~\ref{thm:main} -~\ref{thm:ct_uniqueness} and other extensions of the Perron-Frobenius theorem, in particular the Krein-Rutman theorem~\cite{krein1948linear}, is a very interesting direction for future research.} We would also like to extend our results to dependent random chains in order to study random real-world phenomena.
+Finally, we will attempt to extend our results to sequences of non-negative matrices that are not necessarily row-stochastic, as this would result in a complete generalization of the eigenvector assertions of the Perron-Frobenius theorem to time-varying matrices.

-Nevertheless, we believe that our main results, even in their present form, have the potential to find a significant number of applications other than those discussed above.
+Nevertheless, we {expect our results} in their present form to find a significant number of applications other than those discussed above.
 This belief is rooted in the already wide applicability of the classical theorem.